Birth order: Sexual orientation

+Research

+Later-born siblings tend to have lower levels of educational attainment, a result attributed to factors such as having less quality time with parents, and exposure to more pathogens from older siblings (especially important in the first six months of life).

+Adler's theory of birth order has been used for further research.
+It has been discovered at a historically Black university, a significant difference was found between the drinking habits of firstborn versus last-born children, who were at a higher risk for alcohol-related behaviors.

+A study entitled "The Relationship of Birth Order and Gender with Academic Standing and Substance Use Among Youth in Latin America" used many test models, including Adler’s Birth Theory.
+The researchers determined that being a firstborn, regardless of gender, created "a protective factor against substance use" and an improved academic standing compared to subsequent children.
+These tests in Latin America revealed a real difference across multiple categories of life based on sibling order.

 Traditional naming of children according to their birth order

 In some of the world's cultures, birth order is so important that each child within the family is named according to the order in which the child was born.
-For example, in the Aboriginal Australian Barngarla language, there are nine male birth order names and nine female birth order names, as following:
+For example, in the Aboriginal Australian Barngarla language, there are nine male birth order names and nine female birth order names, as follows:

 Male: Biri (1st), Warri (2nd), Gooni (3rd), Mooni (4th), Mari (5th), Yari (6th), Mili (7th), Wanggooyoo (8th) and Ngalai (9th).

 Female: Gardanya (1st), Wayooroo (2nd), Goonda (3rd), Moonaga (4th), Maroogoo (5th), Yaranda (6th), Milaga (7th), Wanggoordoo (8th) and Ngalaga (9th).

 To determine the suitable name for the newborn child, one first finds out the number of the newborn within the family, and only then chooses the male/female name, according to the gender of the newborn.
-So, for example, if a baby girl is born after three boys, her name would be Moonaga (4th born, female) as she is the fourth child within the family.
+So, for example, if a baby girl is born after three boys, her name would be Moonaga (fourth-born, female) as she is the fourth child within the family.

-In some modern day Western cultures, it is common for parents to give their children the same name as them.
+In some modern-day Western cultures, it is common for parents to give their children the same name as them.
 This tradition dates back to the 17th century and is most prevalent in fathers and sons, where the son will receive the same first name, middle name, and surname with either a "Jr.", "II", "III" or "IV", etc. attached after the family surname.
-This practice started as a symbol of status for 'upper class' citizens, but is now more commonly used as a family tradition, not necessarily implying that they are of a 'higher status' than their peer(s), sibling(s) or other family members.
+This practice started as a symbol of status for "upper-class" citizens, but is now more commonly used as a family tradition, not necessarily implying that they are of a "higher status" than their peer(s), sibling(s) or other family members.

-The tradition of a father naming his son after himself or a male relative from an earlier generation (grandfather, great-grandfather) is referred to as 'patronymic', while the tradition of a mother naming her daughter after herself or a female relative from an earlier generation (grandmother, great-grandmother) is referred to as 'matronymic'.
+The tradition of a father naming his son after himself or a male relative from an earlier generation (grandfather, great-grandfather) is referred to as "patronymic", while the tradition of a mother naming her daughter after herself or a female relative from an earlier generation (grandmother, great-grandmother) is referred to as "matronymic".